F-Stack/f-stack/dpdk/doc/guides/prog_guide/link_bonding_poll_mode_drv_lib.rst

 Link bonding devices can be created at application startup time using the ``--vdev`` EAL command line option.
-The device name must start with the eth_bond prefix followed by numbers or letters.
+The device name must start with the net_bonding prefix followed by numbers or letters.
 The name must be unique for each device.
 Each device can have multiple options arranged in a comma separated list.
 Multiple devices definitions can be arranged by calling the ``--vdev`` option multiple times.